AR 122 TWO DIMENSIONAL DESIGN

 Tradition of Honor: As a member of the Albertus Magnus College Community, each student taking this course agrees to uphold the principles of honor set forth by this community, to defend these principles against abuse or misuse and to abide by the regulations of the College.
 To this end, every student must write and sign the following statement at the end of each examination: "I declare the Honor Pledge."

-Highly Recommended Text: Having a copy of one of these texts will greatly enhance your understanding of and ability to create novel designs in this class.
+Recommended Text: Having a copy of one of these texts will greatly enhance your understanding of and ability to create novel designs in this class.

 Wong, Wucius, Visual Design on the Computer, 2nd Edition many almost new copies at Amazon starting at $7.99